-The role of the nutrition coach in the field of health and fitness is going to expand over the next several decades as the role of nutrition in our society becomes more important.
+The role of the nutrition coach and sports nutrition coach in the field of health and fitness is going to expand over the next several decades as the role of nutrition in our society becomes more important.
 One of the essential pieces to successfully work with clients in our roles as nutritionists or nutrition coaches is to understand our scope of practice and how we can best serve our clients.

 Here are some of the most important “dos” and “don’ts” to remember as you engage and work with clients.